umbraco/UmbracoDocs/Reference/Management/Services/MemberService/Index.md

 Returns all members of a given Type

 ### .GetMembersByPropertyValue("city", "Horsens");
-Returns all Members, of any type, with a mathcing value in the property with the given property alias
+Returns all Members, of any type, with a matching value in the property with the given property alias

 ### .GetMembersInRole(string role);
 Returns all members in a given Role